Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 The Scenario

-Let’s say our application is becoming more popular (congrats!), and we need to beef up our VM a bit.
-We’re going to change the VM size from Standard_F2 to Standard_F4, giving us more compute power to handle the increased load.
+Let’s say our application is becoming more popular, and we need to increase the computing power of our VM.
+In our original Terraform configuration, we defined our VM with a Standard_F2 size.
+We’ll change the VM size from Standard_F2 to Standard_F4, giving us more CPU and memory to handle the increased load.

 Modifying Our Terraform Configuration